dar-tau/py_ontobuilder/README.md

 ```
 which is irrelevant.
 Until I fix that, please be aware of this.

 * **You might need to use [JPype](https://github.com/jpype-project/jpype)**.
-I tried to keep this to the minimum, but in cases where you do need here are some main tips.
+I tried to keep this to a minimum, but in cases where you do need here are some main tips.

 You can import from Java package directly from Python after running:
 ```python